 Have you ever heard about VoiceXML?
 It's a W3C standard that allows you to build web pages that are accessed by voice!
-It can be used for services like travel tickets selling, hotel reservation, bank account information and so on.
+It can be used for services like travel tickets selling, hotel reservation, bank account information, and so on.
 In this post, I'll give you a general view of how to make a basic hotel reservation application with VoiceXML and how to run it using Glassfish and MySQL.

 First of all, for VoiceXML applications, we need a voice gateway.
 I used Voxeo, it's free and provides you with phone numbers that you can call for free using Skype.
-All you need to do is create a free account in Voxeo and register your application by informing it's URL.
+All you need to do is create a free account in Voxeo and register your application by informing its URL.
 After registering you'll receive the unique phone number for your application.

 I'll assume you already know the basics of VoiceXML syntax for the rest of this post.
-If you are completely new to VoiceXML, I recommend you to check it out first.
+If you are completely new to VoiceXML, I recommend you check it out first.

-The Glassfish server receives the voice gateway HTTP requests, query the MySQL database and returns a web page with the requested information in VoiceXML syntax.
+The Glassfish server receives the voice gateway HTTP requests, queries the MySQL database, and returns a web page with the requested information in VoiceXML syntax.
 Normally it'll be a form with some input fields that must be filed by the user.
 The voice gateway then asks for user input and, once it's finished, the information is sent back to the Glassfish server as an HTTP GET or POST.

 Another option for the user is to access it right from the web.
 In my hotel reservation example, only the query for hotel reservations is allowed.

 This allowed me to easily create the application with all the functionality I needed.
-Note that the MVC pattern was applied in the voice application and the acronym still valid.
+Note that the MVC pattern was applied in the voice application and the acronym is still valid.
 Instead of View, we have Voice.
-For the database modeling, MySQL Workbench was used, a great free tool for this task.
+For database modeling, MySQL Workbench was used, a great free tool for this task.

-The database ended looking up like this:
+The database ended up looking up like this:

 another MySQL Workbench screenshot, showing the VoiceHotel Database Model